Armenians in Syria: Armenian genocide and the 20th century

 Although the Armenians have had a long history in Syria, most arrived there during the Armenian genocide committed by the Ottoman Empire.
-The main killing fields of Armenians were located in the Syrian desert of Deir ez-Zor (Euphrates Valley).
-During the Genocide, More than a million Armenians were killed and hundreds of thousands were displaced from historic Armenia.
-The native Arabs didn't hesitate to shelter and support persecuted Armenians.
+The main killing fields of Armenians were located in the Syrian desert surrounding Deir ez-Zor (Euphrates Valley).
+During the genocide, more than a million Armenians were killed and hundreds of thousands were displaced from historic Armenia.
+The native Arabs in addition to the Armenian community of 10,000 in Aleppo came together to aid the deportees, with the Armenian Apostolic Church in Aleppo initially providing improvised support for the newcomers.
+They did not hesitate to shelter and support persecuted Armenians.
 Arabs and Armenians have traditionally had good relations, especially after they sheltered the Armenians during the Armenian genocide.
 There was also a minor Arab genocide in Anatolia at the same time, which meant they had affinity with one another.

 Aleppo's large Christian population swelled with the influx of Armenian and Assyrian Christian refugees during the early 20th-century and after the Armenian genocide and Assyrian genocide of 1915.
 After the arrival of the first groups of Armenian refugees coming from the death camps in Deir ez Zor and historic Armenia (1915–1922) the population of Aleppo in 1922 counted 156,748 of whom Muslims were 97,600 (62.26%), native Christians -mostly Catholics- 22,117 (14.11%), Jews 6,580 (4.20%), Europeans 2,652 (1.70%), Armenian refugees 20,007 (12.76%) and others 7,792 (4.97%).

+Armenian refugees were faced with some degree of resistance from Syrian nationalists.
+Some saw their arrival as a demographic change that could reshape Syria’s social structure.
+Moreover, upon the arrival of Armenians, they faced an unenthusiastic reaction from their co-ethics “Arman al-Qadim” (Old Armenians), which was a wealthy established community in Syria, and they feared that their fellow ethnics would affect their status amongst Syrian authorities and ruin their reputation.
+Some Old Armenians, already integrated into Syrian society, viewed the refugees as a potential burden or a disruption to their existing way of life.
+Once it became clear to others that the refugees fled to Syria to rebuild and reconstruct their community, they became idealized as a highly regarded minority group.
+While the newcomers began integrating into Aleppo, they started to build private schools, such as Karen Jeppe Private High School, which was initially founded in 1947 by a Danish missionary on the grounds of a nursing home.
+The emerging educational and cultural institutions proved the resilience of diaspora Armenians.